ma-muktadeer/leads-assignment/README.md

 ## 🐛 Known Issues

-- Ensure backend APIs are running before starting the application
+- Ensure MySQL database is running when using `db` profile
-- Session tokens are stored in session storage (cleared on browser close)
+- JWT secret key should be configured in production environment
+- Log file path should be adjusted for deployment environment

 ## 🔮 Future Enhancements

-- [ ] Add product image upload functionality
+- [ ] Add product image upload and storage
-- [ ] Implement advanced search and filtering
+- [ ] Implement pagination for product listing
-- [ ] Add shopping cart functionality
+- [ ] Add advanced search functionality
-- [ ] Implement user profile management
+- [ ] Implement user role-based access control
-- [ ] Add export/import product data
+- [ ] Add API documentation with Swagger/OpenAPI
-- [ ] Integrate analytics dashboard
+- [ ] Integrate caching for improved performance
+- [ ] Add monitoring and metrics collection

 ---

-**Built with ❤️ using Angular and Bootstrap**
+**Built with ❤️ using Spring Boot and Java**